max-evolve/max-evolve.github.io/_resources/2025-01-01-tips-frameworks-interviews.md

     - Let me know if that sounds ok, Mark?
 - Always give anecdotes from your life to backup certain claims.
 This also puts you in the user shoes first hand.
 - Try to create a personal connection with the interviewer by asking questions about themselves as well while they give an introduction or later post the interview
-- Don’t be dull!
+- Don't be dull!
 Be happy and keep it light.

 **Basic things to take care of and structure to follow for all type of PM questions:**